wp-plugins/rocket-wp-mobile/readme.txt

 = Features =

 * Custom Menus/Navigation - Fully compatible with WordPress custom menus.
-Use an exisitng menu or assign newly created menu for your mobile theme.
+Use an existing menu or assign newly created menu for your mobile theme.
 * Set a custom homepage for mobile visitors or by default use WordPress reading options
 * Change mobile theme Logo
 * Change mobile theme homepage Subtitle text